meet-projects/Y2-Summer-Labs/5.1 Day 5, Morning, Project Introduction/README.md

-## SWBAT:
+## Your final outcome:
-Build a full multi-page website using and combining the CS tools they’ve learned.
+- You will build your first *dynamic* **web application** combining the all of the CS tools you learned so far!

 ## Project Plan:
-In this challenge, each student must design and build their own website.
+In this challenge, every pair team (2 students) must design and build their own website.
 It can be about:
 - A Status Quo
 - Something they’re passionate about.
 - A game they’ve been wanting to create.